top of page

 HBP

-Longlisted for The People's Book Prize
+Longlisted for The Highland Book Prize

+‘A poignant tour de force that lays bare the complexities of both of its central characters, Remember the Rowan honours their brilliance while examining their flaws with curiosity and compassion.
 As a poet herself, MacQuarrie scarcely wastes a word, writing with shining clarity.
 Every sentence is exquisitely worked, every detail in some way significant…’

 Alastair Mabbott, The Herald